lunarmodules/lua_cliargs/README.md

 ## Changelog

+### 3.0-2

+- optimized an internal routine responsible for word-wrapping.
+Thanks to
+  @Tieske, refs GH-47

 ### Changes from 2.5.x 3.0

 This major version release contains BREAKING API CHANGES.
 See the UPGRADE guide for help in updating your code to make use of it.